House of Welf: Brunswick succession

 The senior line of the dynasty had ruled the much smaller principality of Brunswick-Wolfenbüttel, created the sovereign Duchy of Brunswick in 1814.
 This line became extinct in 1884.
 Although the Duchy should have been inherited by the Duke of Cumberland, son of the last king of Hanover, Prussian suspicions of his loyalty led the duchy's throne to remain vacant until 1913, when the Duke of Cumberland's son, Ernst August, married the daughter of Kaiser Wilhelm II and was allowed to inherit it.
 His rule there was short-lived, as the monarchy came to an end following the First World War in 1918.

+Welf Dynasty Today

 The Welf dynasty continues to exist.
-The last member sitting on a European throne was Frederica of Hanover, Queen of Greece († 1981), mother of Queen Sofia of Spain and King Constantine II of Greece.
+The last member sitting on a European throne was Frederica of Hanover, daughter of Ernest Augustus, the last Duke of Brunswick, was the Queen of Greece († 1981), mother of Queen Sofia of Spain and King Constantine II of Greece.
 Frederica's brother Prince George William of Hanover married Princess Sophie of Greece and Denmark, sister of Prince Philip, Duke of Edinburgh.
 The House's head is Queen Frederica's nephew Ernst August, the third and present husband of Princess Caroline of Monaco.